boiyelove/auto-voting/README.md

 # Auto Voting

-This directory contains scripts and utilities for automating voting for SEN. SANI MUSA on the Democracy Heroes Award website.
+This directory contains scripts and utilities for automating voting on websites that use WordPress Polls.

 ## Files